Programs Offered

 Repeatable: Repeatable for up to 12.00 total credit hours.
 Allows multiple enrollment in term.

-Requisites: Restricted to Technology, Arts and Media (TMEN) majors and (MTAM) minors, or the ATLAS (PATL) student group only.
+Requisites: Restricted to Creative Technology Design (TMEN) majors and (MTAM) minors, or the ATLAS (PATL) student group only.

 Grading Basis: Letter Grade